d2ice/d2ice.github.io/pages/aboutus.md

 Our focus is on the systematic application and exploration of modern problems with state-of-the-art methods.

-Our current domains of interest and expertise include,
+Our current domains of interest and expertise include:

 <!-- Set up icons -->